Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

         snowman_word = r.word(
           word_min_length=SNOWMAN_MIN_WORD_LENGTH,
           word_max_length=SNOWMAN_MAX_WORD_LENGTH)

         correct_guesses = 0
         wrong_guesses = 0

         while wrong_guesses < SNOWMAN_WRONG_GUESSES:
             user_input = get_letter_from_user()
-            # Using the new variable instead of the constant SNOWMAN_WORD here:
+            # Now using the new variable snowman_word instead of the constant variable SNOWMAN_WORD here:
             if user_input in snowman_word:
                 print("You guessed a letter that's in the word!") correct_guesses += 1
             else:
                 print(f"The letter {user_input} is not in the word") wrong_guesses += 1

             print_snowman(wrong_guesses)

     ```